stac-utils/stac-fields/README.md

 The most important methods are:

-* `format(value, field, spec, context = null)`: Applies the right formatting depending on the data type of the a single property.
+* `format(value, field, spec, context = null) => string`: Applies the right formatting depending on the data type of the a single property.
 * label
 * extension
 * formatSummaries